Belfast International Airport: General aviation

-Belfast International Airport welcomed Global Trek Aviation, as the third FBO on the airfield, during 2015.
-This was part of the Airports commercial drive to develop the non-scheduled, Military and GA development at the airport.
+Global Trek Aviation, opened as the third FBO on the airfield, during 2015.
+This was part of the airport's commercial drive to develop the non-scheduled, military and GA development at the airport.
 This had notable success with an increase in growth across these movement types at Belfast International Airport.

 Traffic and statistics

 Traffic figures

-Belfast International handled over 4.8 million passengers in 2022.
-The airport's busiest year over operation was in 2019 when it handled over 6.27 million passengers.
-The airport is the busiest in Northern Ireland and the 10th-busiest airport in the UK by passenger traffic in 2022.
+Belfast International handled over 6.7 million passengers in 2024.
+The airport is the busiest in Northern Ireland and the 10th-busiest airport in the UK by passenger traffic in 2024.